NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 • Radios running firmware version 4.0.0 or later

-If you received your SensorStation after August 1, 2024, you most likely have the latest disk image and are fully compatible with the new CTT Node V3.
+If you received your SensorStation after July 16, 2024, you most likely have a compatible disk image for the new CTT Node V3.
 To confirm this, connect a computer to your SensorStation via WiFi or Ethernet see directions here and navigate to the SensorStation Overview.

-If your station indicates you are running the Disk Image from July 2024, then you have the correct one.
-If not, you’ll need to flash your Raspberry Pi with the newest Disk Image per the instructions here.
+If your station indicates you are running the Disk Image from July 2024 or later, then you have a compatible version.
+For optimal performance, we recommend upgrading to the latest Disk Image (09-10-2024) when possible.
+To upgrade, flash your Raspberry Pi with the newest Disk Image per the instructions here.

-3.1.2 Check your Radio Version and Updating if Necessary
+5.1.2 Check your Radio Version and Update if Necessary

 The Radio version is displayed over each radio in the SensorStation Overview.
 You need to be running v4.0.0 or later to detect CTT Node V3.

-The SD card holder is spring-locked, so to remove the card first push down on the card and you should feel it disengage when released.
+The SD card holder is spring-locked, so to remove the card, first push down on the card and you should feel it disengage when released.
 Now the card can be safely removed.
-To re-install the card make sure the push down to engage the spring lock, and when you release it you should feel it locked into place.
-DO NOT FORCE THE CARD OUT OF OR INTO THE SLOT, doing so will void the warranty.
+To reinstall the card, make sure to push down to engage the spring lock, and when you release it, you should feel it lock into place.
+DO NOT FORCE THE CARD OUT OF OR INTO THE SLOT—doing so will void the warranty.

-If you replace the SD card with your own, prior to inserting a new SD card into a node, please ensure it has been formatted as FAT32.
+If you replace the SD card with your own, prior to inserting a new SD card into a Node, please ensure it has been formatted as FAT32.
 We strongly recommend the use of 16GB SD cards.
 While much larger cards are available, the underlying filesystem may be incompatible with them.
-Please try all new cards prior to using them in field-deployed nodes.
-Each time a card is inserted, we HIGHLY RECOMMEND that you pair to the node with CTT Mobile and verify the device is communicating with the SD card.
+Please test all new cards prior to using them in field-deployed Nodes.
+Each time a card is inserted, we HIGHLY RECOMMEND that you pair to the Node with CTT Mobile and verify the device is communicating with the SD card.

 When properly set up, your Nodes will collect and send their data to a nearby SensorStation, not requiring you to access the SD card internal to each Node.
-There are reasons why we recommends periodically servicing the nodes SD card:
+There are reasons why we recommend periodically servicing the Node’s SD card:

-• At times with a lot of tags beeping, its possible for the SensorStation to be temporarily overwhelmed with detections being uplinked from nodes.
+• At times with a lot of tags beeping, it’s possible for the SensorStation to be temporarily overwhelmed with detections being uplinked from Nodes.
 As a result, some detections fail to be recorded by the SensorStation.
 Think of this as the following analogy: Multiple people are talking to you at once, and you are required to write down everything they say.
-This is doable when the number of people is small, but becomes increasingly difficult to not miss things as the number of people increase.
-All of the detections are backed up to the SD card so you can retrieve the ones not captured by the SensorStation.
+This is doable when the number of people is small but becomes increasingly difficult to not miss things as the number of people increases.
+All of the detections are backed up to the SD card, so you can retrieve the ones not captured by the SensorStation.

 • Config Storage